 - After trimming, apply Hoof-fit Gel and a wrap to the affected hoof.
 If necessary, repeat this procedure after 3 days.

 - Regularly trim all your cows (2–3 times a year).

-- Contact us to discuss a spraying protocol and foot bath schedule that fits your herd’s requirements.
+- Contact us to discuss possible hoof care management protocols that fit your herd’s requirements.

 - Also check out our Hoof-fit Gel: it is the FIRST non-antibiotic medicine in Canada for Digital Dermatitis in dairy cattle.